abdulmalikjalloh/Python-Intro/README.md

 # Sorry for that detour, back to instructions.

 Humans carry out instructions daily, remember as a child, more often than you would have liked, you were instructed by your parents or guardians "It's time to go to bed".
 Only, with python, we are instructing a computer(computing device) instead of another person to do things.
-Thus, A programmer write some (code) instructions in python programming language for the computer(computing device) to carryout or execute.
-However, there is a way these instructions have to be written for it to be executed succssfully or rules(syntax) that we have to follow when writing instructions in python or to put more aptly when programming in python.
+Thus, a programmer write some (code) instructions in python programming language for the computer(computing device) to carryout or execute.
+However, there is a way these instructions have to be written for it to be executed succssfully, or rules(syntax) that we have to follow when writing instructions in python or to put more aptly when programming in python.

 # Syntax

-As with every culture and society there are rules(written/unwritten.), the rules that govern the way we communicate with each other.
+As with every culture and society there are rules(written/unwritten.), take the rule(s) that govern the way we communicate with each other.
 For example, when we extend and/or exchange greetings with people, be it family, friends or strangers, we follow some sort of rule(s).
 Granted that when interacting with family members, loved ones or friends, these rules are less stringent as opposed to an interaction with a stranger or someone you know in a profesional capacity.

 # An important note